 Decliners ranged from -41.2% for Malta and -25% for Sweden to -3% for both Ireland and Croatia.
 Export sales from the United Kingdom depreciated by -9.9% perhaps fanning the flames for the Brexit movement.

-See also Highest Value German Export Products, Netherlands Top 10 Exports and France’s Top Import Partners and Top EU Import Countries
+See also Highest Value German Export Products, Netherlands Top 10 Exports, France’s Top Import Partners and Top EU Import Countries

 The World Factbook, Field Listing: Exports and World Population, Central Intelligence Agency.
 Accessed on May 9, 2016